-Before going over our methods of shoulder treatments, it may be of help to many to discuss the issues that cause a frozen shoulder (FS) along with complications and its co-conditions.
+Before going over our shoulder treatment methods, it may help many to discuss the issues that cause a frozen shoulder (FS) along with complications and its co-conditions.
 The most common question we get from our frozen shoulder patients is how did they get it.
 As mentioned, frozen shoulder is a loose term used to describe shoulder symptoms (FSS) such as shoulder pain and stiffness resulting in loss of mobility.
 A frozen shoulder develops when shoulder muscles and tendons are irritated, inflamed, damaged, or torn in the most basic terms.
 Initially, there is some pain or discomfort.
 But, some with mild shoulder injuries or damage may never experience any symptoms at all.

 Before we get to an in-depth discussion or frozen shoulder, let’s go over some of the causes that lead to shoulder pain.

 What Are The Common Causes Of Shoulder Pain?

-The pain in your shoulder could be the result of wear and tear of the soft tissues (muscles, tendons, and ligaments) that surround the shoulder joint.
+The pain in your shoulder could result from wear and tear of the soft tissues (muscles, tendons, and ligaments) surrounding the shoulder joint.
 In addition to the soft tissues, the joint capsule and joint lining could produce severe pain.
 A slipped disc, spondylosis, bone spurs in the neck and degenerative discs disease are all known causes of shoulder pain.
-Complete recovery from shoulder pain is possible with targeted treatment that gets rid of the actual cause of pain.
+Complete recovery from shoulder pain is possible with targeted treatment that eliminates the actual cause of pain.
 If you have shoulder pain, visit Chiropractic Specialty Center® today for the best non-surgical shoulder pain treatment in Malaysia.
-Trust our experts, experience, advanced therapeutic technology and non-invasive methods for faster recovery.
+Trust our experts, experience, advanced therapeutic technology, and non-invasive methods for faster recovery.

-Adhesive capsulitis is descriptive of issues resulting from degenerative changes of the shoulder joint, more specifically, the shoulder capsule.
+Adhesive capsulitis is descriptive of issues resulting from the shoulder joint’s degenerative changes, specifically, the shoulder capsule.